 AMI develops business management tools, information, resources, and training for agri-food and agri-based producers, processors, and their business advisors.
 AMI also creates linkages to existing resources and conducts research to be shared with the industry.

-AMI is funded by Growing Forward 2, a federal-provincial-territorial initiative.
+AMI is funded by the Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
 It is led by a Board of Directors with diverse backgrounds and experience in primary agriculture, agriculture business, and agrifood processing.

 Read below for our mission, vision, and mandate, to meet our Board of Directors, and to learn about the staff members behind AMI.

 By stimulating ideas and leading projects, the Agri-food Management Institute strives to increase understanding and adoption of business management practices which enable Ontario agri-food and agri-based processors and producers to meet their business goals.